Multilingual Agriculture Advisory System

 The weather data obtained from the BMD covered 140*140 grid points which wasn’t enough to obtain accurate weather conditions for smaller locations, also called upazilas.
 To obtain more accuracy on weather data for smaller locations, the team used an algorithm that interpolated location data.

-High Peak designed and developed a responsive web application for agricultural agents in Bangladesh.
+High Peak designed and developed a responsive web agriculture advisory system for agricultural agents in Bangladesh.
 This application, available both in English and Bangla, aids SAAOs in accessing relevant weather information for a five-day forecast for select crops in every upazila.

 The intelligent agriculture advisory application includes: